AutoCamp Joshua Tree Is Open. Here’s an Exclusive Look

 “There is a pressing need to educate the increasing number of visitors to Joshua Tree National Park and the gateway communities about recreating responsibly in the desert,” Dacey continues.
 “MDLT supports dialogue and recognizes the need to engage with business owners to encourage them to educate visitors.”

 Curious travelers should take time to read up on those Leave No Trace principles, and support local businesses while they’re in town.
 Just minutes from AutoCamp, you’ll find delicious brews at Joshua Tree Coffee Co. and warm blankets at Joshua Tree Blanket Co.
-(The cozy blankets are also part of our all-new Sunset subscription box.)
+(The cozy blankets have also appeared in our Sunset subscription boxes.)
 Or, head down the highway to explore the many new bodegas and shops like Mojave Flea Trading Post in Yucca Valley, where you’ll find work from a range of artists including local makers All Roads, whose brass hat stands and handwoven pillows you’ll see inside the AutoCamp clubhouse.

 “I think a lot of people will be out and about during the day exploring Joshua Tree,” Niehenke says, before coming back to the campground to enjoy a drink or stargazing at night.